Medical expert of the article

 - RAA.

-In general combined anesthesia, along with reliable analgesia, muscle relaxation and neurovegetative protection, control of the ventilator is provided, which becomes especially important in surgical manipulations near the diaphragm, therefore OA is usually the method of choice.
+With general combined anesthesia, along with reliable analgesia, muscle relaxation and neurovegetative protection, control of mechanical ventilation is ensured, which becomes especially important during surgical manipulations near the diaphragm, therefore, OA is usually the method of choice.

-Kidney transplantation successfully uses the methods of RAA - epidural and spinal anesthesia as components of general combined anesthesia.
-However, the risk of neurological complications with long-term catheter placement in the epidural space may increase due to a combination of possible hypotension and hypocoagulation, especially against the background of initial excess heparinization after hemodialysis.
-RAA may complicate the assessment of intravascular volume and the situation with volume preload.
-Induction of anesthesia: Haecobarbital IV 3-5 mg / kg, single or Thiopental sodium iv 5 to 5 mg / kg, single dose
+Kidney transplantation successfully uses RAA methods - epidural and spinal anesthesia as components of general combined anesthesia.
+However, the risk of neurological complications with a long-term presence of a catheter in the epidural space may increase due to a combination of possible hypotension and hypocoagulation, especially against the background of initial excessive heparinization after hemodialysis.
+RAA can complicate the assessment of intravascular volume and the situation with volume preload.
+Induction of anesthesia: Hexobarbital IV 3-5 mg / kg, single dose or Thiopental sodium IV 3-5 mg / kg, single dose

 +